What Is a Plot?

 - Da Vinci Code by Dan Brown

-However, whether a story is primarily plot-driven or character-driven, it will require both well-drawn characters and a solidly constructed plot if it’s to be a good story.
+Whether a story is primarily plot-driven or character-driven, it will require well-drawn characters and a solidly constructed plot to be a good story.

 There are six main elements of plot for students to identify and master.
 These are: